RGF-team/rgf/FastRGF.rst

     make
     make install

-If you succeeded to make FastRGF, /path/to/fast_rgt/bin/forest_train and /path/to/fast_rgt/bin/forest_train shoulg exist.
+If you succeeded to make FastRGF, /path/to/fast_rgt/bin/forest_train and /path/to/fast_rgt/bin/forest_train should exist.
 And you should indicate FastRGF location by ``~/.rgfrc`` file:

 ex.